teh-cmc/interface-bench/README.md

 # Interface-Bench

-Digging into some of Go's subtleties regarding the use of interfaces and the performance issues that might ensue.
+A quick look at some of Go's subtleties regarding the use of interfaces and the performance issues that might ensue.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->